Newham Partnership Programme

 UCLPartners and Newham Clinical Commissioning Group (CCG) are working in partnership, bringing together health, academic, education and improvement experts to drive health improvement for people in Newham.

 This programme aims to accelerate understanding of how to improve the health of people in Newham and put ideas into practice to make a real, long-term difference.
-The programme began in 2013 and it supports a network of people who are interested in using inquiry and improvement approaches to improve health.
-This network includes those working across GP practices, health clusters, Newham Council, acute and mental health trusts, academics and other experts in the community.
+The programme has been running since 2013.

-Since its launch the programme has had multiple successes in Newham including:
+The programme has had multiple successes to date, including:

-- Implementing a gold standard peer mentoring programme – More than Mentors
+- Implementing a gold standard peer mentoring programme in Newham secondary schools

 Low birth weight babies